-Idiopathic pulmonary fibrosis (IPF) is a rare and serious irreversible lung disease.
-'Idiopathic' means that the cause of the disease is unknown.
-'Pulmonary' means it's a disease that impacts the lungs.
-'Fibrosis' means scarring.
-In all, 'IPF' means an unknown factor is causing scarring of the lungs.
+Idiopathic pulmonary fibrosis (pronounced ID-ee-oh-PATH-ik PUHL-mon-air-ee fi-BRO-sis), or IPF, is a rare and serious lung disease.
+‘Idiopathic’ means that the cause of the disease is unknown.
+‘Pulmonary’ refers to issues relating to the lungs.
+‘Fibrosis’ means scarring.
+In all, ‘IPF’ means an unknown factor is causing scarring of the lungs.

 Over time, this scarring makes it difficult for the lungs to expand as you breathe.
 This is what's known as a restrictive lung disease.
 However, the non-specific symptoms of IPF may lead to misdiagnoses of obstructive lung diseases like chronic obstructive pulmonary disease (COPD) and asthma.
 Unlike IPF and other restrictive lung diseases where the lungs can't fully expand as you inhale, obstructive lung diseases occur when there is lung impairment due to a blockage or narrowing of the airways.